 Doc left Denver, supposedly traveling to Pueblo, Colorado.
 However, on July 14, 1882, when Doc Holliday was allegedly still in Colorado, John Yoast, a teamster in Arizona Territory, discovered a body intertwined among the branches of an oak tree east of the Dragoon Mountains.
 A bullet had entered the head in the right temple and exited through the top of the head.
 The body turned out to be John Ringo, sworn enemy of Doc Holliday.
-Though Bat Masterson, Warren Earp, and some newspaper friends attempting to create an alibi claimed that Doc had never left Colorado, the truth was Wyatt Earp, and Doc Holliday had returned to Arizona.
-While there, they met up with some of their friends – Fred Dodge, Oregon Smith, Johnny Green, John Meagher, and probably Lou Cooley.
+Though Bat Masterson, Warren Earp, and some newspaper friends attempting to create an alibi claimed that Doc had never left Colorado, the truth was Wyatt Earp and Doc Holliday had returned to Arizona.
+While there, they met up with some friends – Fred Dodge, Oregon Smith, Johnny Green, John Meagher, and probably Lou Cooley.
 Ringo had been spotted by the group, and next, he was found dead.